British Aikido Federation

 The structure of the B.A.F. teaching syllabus is closely based on that of the World Headquarters and not only proficiency of techniques but also correctness of manner and attitude is greatly emphasised.

-Kanetsuka Sensei and the Senior Instructors of the B.A.F conduct weekend courses throughout the year at Aikido centres all over the UK.
+Senior Instructors of the B.A.F conduct weekend courses throughout the year at Aikido centres all over the UK.
 The two major national courses: the Spring Course and the week-long Summer School have developed into international events attracting Aikido students from all over the world.

 Thanks to its world-wide connections the British Aikido Federation stands very much in the mainstream of Aikido development, and by virtue of its close ties with the fountain-head of Aikido (Hombu Dojo, Tokyo) it maintains an orthodox direction in its teaching and development.